Maryknoll School Board

 Perry K. Martin has served as President of Maryknoll School since July 1, 2008.

 Mr. Martin completed his high school education at Corvallis High School in Corvallis, Oregon where he was a scholar athlete earning varsity letters in football, basketball, baseball and track.
-He attended Oregon College of Education, in Monmouth, Oregon from 1975 to 1979 completing his Bachelor’s Degree in Education.
+He attended Oregon College of Education (Now called Western Oregon State College), in Monmouth, Oregon from 1975 to 1979 completing his Bachelor’s Degree in Education.
 Oregon College of Education awarded him the title “Outstanding Person in Teacher Education” at graduation.
 He completed his Master’s Degree in Education and Computer Technology at Western Oregon State College in 1987.
 Mr. Martin holds a current Oregon teaching license and an Elementary and Secondary Administration License from The College of New Jersey.
+Mr. Martin hold the rank of Captain in the Civil Air Patrol.

 Mr. Martin brings nearly 35 years of educational experience to Maryknoll School, including more than a decade of Catholic school administration and leadership.
-His noted accomplishments include Head of School at Maryknoll School executing a highly successful strategic plan and a 20-year master plan to advance academic performance and to transform the Maryknoll facility.
+His noted accomplishments include Head of School at Maryknoll School executing a highly successful on going strategic plan and a 20-year master plan to advance academic performance and to transform the Maryknoll facility.
+Mr. Martin also lead the re-creation of the Maryknoll Civil Airpatrol Program and was instrumental in creating the new Mandarin ENVOY Program.
 Mr. Martin has installed a leadership team who are creative visionaries, who set goals and execute the vision.
 He leads the largest Catholic School in Hawaii.

 Prior to Maryknoll, he lead Marist Catholic High School in Eugene, Oregon, which was recognized by The Oregonian as the top college prep high school in Oregon.
 He was also the past Principal of Sacred Heart Catholic School (K-8) in Medford, Oregon where he led school improvement to place Sacred Heart School in the top 10% of recognized private and Catholic Schools.
 His pastor, the Most Reverend Liam Cary was recently ordained Bishop of Eastern Oregon.